-90-pound stolen Queens tortoise found in Connecticut: Police
+Tortoise missing from Queens environmental center found, NYPD says - amNewYork

 No arrests were made as of Tuesday afternoon, police said.

-The African spurred tortoise is the third-largest tortoise in the world and the largest mainland tortoise, according to the Alley Pond Environmental Center.
+The African spurred tortoise is the third-largest tortoise in the world and the largest mainland tortoise, according to the center.

 The center’s veterinarian said Millennium is about 17 years old, a spokeswoman said, adding that it’s hard to pin down his exact age because he arrived as a rescue after he had already grown to maturity.